-The long and short is this: Facebook created a feature that would show off the ‘highlights’ of your year, not considering that the photos being pulled may not all be things people wanted to be reminded of.
-The algorithm pulled your photos that got the most ‘likes’ during the year, but of course sometimes we ‘like’ something not because we actually ‘like’ it, but because facebook doesn’t give us an ‘I’m so sorry’ or a ‘that really sucks’ button.
+The long and short is this: Facebook created a feature that would show off the “highlights” of your year, not considering that the photos being pulled may not all be things people wanted to be reminded of.
+The algorithm pulled the photos that got the most “Likes” during the year… But, of course, sometimes we “Like” something not because we actually “Like” it but because Facebook doesn’t give us an “I’m So Sorry” or a “That Really Sucks” button.

 You can share the news of a loss quickly with many people.

-Someone’s Facebook page remains active after they’ve died.
+Someone’s page remains active after they’ve died.

-The good: All your mom’s settings settings, friends, and posts will remain intact.
-Plus, all her friends can continue to share on her timeline (based on her privacy settings) and send private messages to her account, which can have great therapeutic value for some.
-No one can login to her account, meaning your sister can’t make any of those annoying changes.
-Her page won’t appear in public spaces like suggestions for People You May Know, birthday reminders or ads.
+The Good: All your mom’s settings, friends, and posts will remain intact.
+Plus, all of her friends can continue to share on her timeline (based on her privacy settings) and send private messages to her account, which can have great therapeutic value for some.
+No one can log in to her account, meaning your sister can’t make any of those annoying changes.
+Her page won’t appear in public spaces like suggestions for “People You May Know,” birthday reminders, or ads.
 Fantastic.

-The good: Unlike memorializing an existing page, this is creating a brand new page from scratch as a memorial.
-This is a brand new page that you create, so you have full control!
+The Good: Unlike memorializing an existing page, this is creating a brand new page from scratch as a memorial.
+This is a brand new page that you create, so you have full control.
 You can friend whomever you would like, post whatever you want, and create whatever privacy settings you prefer.
-The page can be whatever you make it.
+The page can be whatever you desire.
 Perfect.

-The bad: This is just a regular old page so it will be included in ads, birthdays, feeds, People You May Know, etc. Not quite as potentially upsetting as the actual page of the person who died, but still a little odd.
-Also, not everyone might want you to be in charge of the page, or you may not want whoever started a memorial page to be in control.
+The Bad: This is just a regular old page, so it will be included in ads, birthdays, feeds, “People You May Know,” etc. Not quite as upsetting as the actual page of the person who died, but still a little odd.
+Also, there’s a chance not everyone will want you to be in charge of the page… or that you might not want whoever started a memorial page to be in control.
 You know how family conflict can go after a loss.
 Or you don’t.
-But if you do, I am sure you can imagine how this could go awry and cause tension.
+But, if you do, I am sure you can imagine how this could go awry and cause tension.
 Annoying.

 You create a memorial group.

-The ugly: I don’t really have an ugly for this.
+The Ugly: I don’t really have an ugly for this.
 Groups are a pretty good balance between public and private, having control while engaging people, etc. You can even create multiple admins, so more than one person can have a sense of control.
-I have generally gotten very good feedback from those who have or are in one of these memorial groups.
-Score.
+I have generally gotten very good feedback from those who have (or are in) one of these memorial groups.
+Score!